 I have lower gas – An infant uses the sound reflex “Eairh” to communicate they have flatulence or an upset stomach.
 The sound is produced when trapped air from a belch is unable to release and travels to the stomach where the muscles of the intestines tighten to force the air bubble out.
 Often, this sound will indicate that a bowel movement is in progress, and the infant will bend its knees, bringing the legs toward the torso.
 This leg movement assists in the ongoing process.

-I have gas – An infant uses the sound reflex “Eh” to communicate that it needs to be burped.
+I have gas/Need to burp – An infant uses the sound reflex “Eh” to communicate that it needs to be burped.
 The sound is produced when a large bubble of trapped air is caught in the chest, and the reflex is trying to release this out of the mouth.

-Amazingly, as shown in the video above when Dunstan guested on Oprah, different babies make same sound reflexes.
+Amazingly, as shown in a video when Dunstan guested on Oprah, different babies make same sound reflexes.
 With a group of moms and their babies, we were shown that knowing these reflexes helped the mothers determine what to do when they hear any of the words.

 There are still moms who claim that this language recognition is not effective for them…Dunstan explained that yes, maybe for 1 out of 10 moms, it may be different.
 Anyway, I surely hoped that I’ve known this years ago, when I was starting out as a mom.